strawstack/Control/README.md

 # Range Slider (ctrl-slider)

-The range slider binds events through VueJS in order to update the controls state when the control is interacted with.
-Oppositely, when the controls state is modified the control will visually update.
+The range slider contains three `div` elements.
+The `ctrl-slider` is the background rect for the control.
+The `ctrl-marker` is the knob that the user can drag.
+The `ctrl-highlight` is the highlighted portion of the slider to the left of the marker.

-# Modifying State of a Control
+# Modifying the State of a Control

 `app.$children[0].value = 100;`